cscart/docs/install/storefronts/configure_cpanel.rst

     :align: center
     :alt: Now you should see the new subdomain on the list.

 5. Open the store URL (*http://store2.example.com* in this example) in your browser.
-You should see the appropriate storefront of your CS-Cart installation.
+You should see the appropriate storefront.

 ------------------------------------
 Way 3.
 Different Domain (store2.com)